perlmunger/landslider/README.md

 [WSDL](https://jaytest.api.landslide.com/webservices/SoapService?wsdl) endpoint url: https://jaytest.api.landslide.com/webservices/SoapService?wsdl

-If you already have landslide account contact support to enable the API.
+If you already have a landslide account, contact support to enable the API.
 You can also start a 30-day trial account [here](http://www.landslide.com/~jayp/en/trial).

 Dependencies
 ------------